What Quiz Data Is Actually Worth Collecting¶

 - Tag each answer so preferences become segments automatically.

-- Sync leads and their answers to your CRM so flows can personalize without manual work.
+- Sync leads and their answers to your CRM as profile properties so flows can personalize without manual work.

 - Use the segments to lower your ad costs and power follow-up email.